 We advocate for our clients to complete an annual internal communications audit to identify the gaps in their communication strategy and learn how to better engage their entire workforce.
 The audit often reveals communications gaps that weren’t obvious.
 It may show you just how few channels you have for reaching frontline workers.

-Many organizations rely on signage and printed materials in break rooms, but furloughed employees can’t see these.
+Many companies rely on signage and printed materials in break rooms, but furloughed workers can’t see these.
 And you can’t measure who has seen a poster, making them ineffective for crisis communications.
 Organizations also heavily rely on email communications.
 Most deskless workers lack access to any email communications from their employer.
-For those that do have email access, the information is often latent and with email open rates hovering at ~20%; 1 in 5 receiving a critical message isn’t going to cut it.
-A Mobile App solution provides immediate alerts, notifications, and top-down communications that can cascade to specific groups, shifts, or work groups in real-time.
+For those that do have email access, the information is often latent.
+And with email open rates hovering at ~20%, one in five people receiving a critical message isn’t going to cut it.
+A mobile app solution provides immediate alerts, notifications, and top-down communications that can cascade to specific groups, shifts, or work groups in real-time.

 The future of the global workforce has been forever changed as a result of this pandemic.
 The pandemic has forced us to refocus on work-life balance, the future of the office, and how to make work safer.
-However, the focus in this transition time must be on your remote employees: they have been through a lot, and continue to show up to work and face those challenges daily.
+However, the focus in this transition time must be on your remote employees.
+They have been through a lot, and continue to show up to work and face those challenges daily.
 Support them, listen to them, and above all, level the playing field in your employee communications and engagement with these workers.
-Include them, prioritize them, and celebrate the work they undertake for your organization.
+Include them, prioritize them, and celebrate everything they do for your company.